bloomberg/pystack/README.md

 ## Analyzing core dumps

 The `core` subcommand is used to analyze the status of a core dump file.
-Analyzing core files is very similar to analyzing processes but there are some differences as the core file does not contain the totality of the memory that was valid when the program was alive.
-In most cases this makes no difference as Pystack will try to adapt automatically, but in some cases you need to specify extra command line options to help Pystack locate the information it needs.
+Analyzing core files is very similar to analyzing processes but there are some differences, as the core file does not contain the totality of the memory that was valid when the program was live.
+In most cases, this makes no difference, as PyStack will try to adapt automatically.
+However, in some cases, you will need to specify extra command line options to help PyStack locate the information it needs.
 When analyzing cores, there are several options available:

 ```shell